taconsultingllc/hornet-nest-alarm-panel/README.md

 3. Click on the **Adopt** option on the device.
 4. The **Adopt Device** dialog will open.
 You can rename your device if desired and then click the **Adopt** option again.
 5. The **Configuration Created** dialog will open and indicate that a new configuration needs to be installed on the device, click the **Install** button.
 6. ESPHome will begin to compile the new firmware.
-When the line **INFO Sucessfully uploaded program.** is diplayed, click **STOP** to close the window.
+When the line **"INFO Sucessfully uploaded program."** is diplayed, click **STOP** to close the window.
 4. Discover the Hornet Nest Alarm Panel in **Home Assistant** > **Settings** > **Devices & Services**.
 5. Click **Configure** on the new device to add it into Home Assistant.